Houdini 21.0 Crowd simulations

 Layer animations

-The Crowd MotionPath Layer SOP provides an easy way to add additional motion onto an agent like waving or turning the agent’s head, without having a whole new animation clip that performs the desired combination of different motions.
-Crowd MotionPath Layer is similar to Crowd MotionPath Transition, but instead of switching to a completely new animation clip, it layers different clips on top of the agent’s base animation.
+The Crowd MotionPath Layer SOP provides an easy way to add additional motion onto an agent, like waving or turning the agent’s head, without having a whole new animation clip that performs the desired combination of different motions.
+Crowd MotionPath Layer is similar to Crowd MotionPath Transition, but instead of switching to a completely new animation clip, Crowd MotionPath Layer adds different clips on top of the agent’s base animation.
 Layered clips can also be applied to specific parts of the skeleton.

-1. Connect the Crowd MotionPath Trigger and Crowd MotionPath Layer SOPs between the Crowd MotionPath and Crowd MotionPath Evaluate SOPs.
+Connect the Crowd MotionPath Trigger and Crowd MotionPath Layer SOPs between the Crowd MotionPath and Crowd MotionPath Evaluate SOPs:

-2. Add an Agent Transform Group SOP when building the agent definition.
-Agent Transform Group creates a named group of joints which is used to determine the part of the skeleton to apply the layered clip to.
+1. The Agent Transform Group SOP creates a named group of joints that specifies the parts of the skeleton to apply the layered clip to.
+See layer animation clips for more information.
+On the Agent Transform Group SOP, we set Name to upper_body.

-4. In the Crowd MotionPath Layer SOP, set Transform Group to the joint group that will play the layered clip.
+• Set Transform Group to the joint group that will play the layered clip, in our example, upper_body.

 Layer animation on agents' upper bodies